mythsman/hexo-douban/README.md

     quote: 'This is my movie quote'
 ```

 - **user**: Your douban Id .
-You can see it from the url of your douban homepage.
+You can see it from the url of your douban homepage.For example, you should click on your "个人主页" and you can see your id from the url "https://www.douban.com/people/xxxxxx/".
 - **title**: Your title in that page.
 - **quote**: Your quote in that page.